Booritas/kubernetes-recipes/Service/external-name/Readme.md

    type: ExternalName
    externalName: dummy.restapiexample.com
 ```
 Different as for another types of **Service**, this component does not create any cluster IP.
 Client pods have to use internal service name.
-In this case it is *test-svc* or from another namespace *test-svc.default.svc.cluster.local*.
+In this case, it is *test-svc* or from another namespace *test-svc.default.svc.cluster.local*.
 ```
 $ kubectl apply -f service.yaml
 service/test-svc created